 WTF Is In My Hospital Bag?

-After months of waiting for my laparoscopy to be rescheduled the time has arrived for me to pack my hospital bag.
+After months of waiting for my laparoscopy to be rescheduled the time has arrived for me to pack my hospital bag (since posting, I have since had my 2nd laparoscopy, in October 2020).
 I confess that I mentally started to pack my bag when my surgery date came through but that's because I get a strange satisfaction for having things prepared.
 I won't waste your time by going on about the essentials like toothpaste and a phone charger but instead will focus on things to make your stay in hospital a little more tolerable.

 So WTF is in my hospital bag?